jhpyle/docassemble/_docs/playground.md

 then press the "sync" button, your changes will appear in the file on your laptop in a few seconds.

 Google Drive synchronization requires setup.
-See [`googledrive`] in the [configuration] for instructions.
+See [Google Drive setup] in the [installation] section and [`googledrive`] in the [configuration] section for instructions.

 Once those steps have been completed, anyone with a developer or administrator account can go to their Profile from the menu and click